YanehCheck/DesdemonaToolkit/README.md

 Desdemona Toolkit is free and open-source desktop application for externally viewing and managing Fortnite accounts with high focus on customizability and safety.

 <b>Safe</b> - Designed to guarantee that credentials or any data will never be sent to me or any other third party.
 <b>Open-source</b> - All code is public and licenced under GPL-3.0!
 <b>Customization</b> - Make it yours with flexible settings and options.

 ### ⚠️Desdemona Toolkit is currently in early active development.
 You should expect bugs, breaking changes and lack of features early-on.⚠️

+## Why?

+One day, I wanted to show off my cosmetics collection to a friend, but I only found solutions that required sending my credentials to third parties.
+So, I decided to write my own script... then added a few extra features... then scrapped it all and created a stand-alone desktop application as my pet project, so others don't have to worry about where their credentials and data might end up.

 ## Features